Corky Laing: 21st century

 In 2003, Laing and Leslie West authored Nantucket Sleighride and Other Mountain on-the-Road Stories, a chronicle of their time with Mountain in its heyday and their careers in the years following.

 Laing lives in Toronto's historic Liberty Village and was interviewed for the 2006 documentary film, Liberty Village - Somewhere in Heaven.
 He contributed the music for the film from recordings of his band Cork.

 In 2007, Laing recorded Stick It!, the audio version of his memoirs with Cory Bruyea in Oakville, Ontario.
 Laing's interest in education led him to attend the KoSA Music Camp in Vermont for the summer of 2012.

 In 2019, he released his autobiography, Letters to Sarah.

-Following the death of Leslie West in December 2020, Laing became the last surviving member of Mountain’s classic lineup.
-In 2016, he formed Corky Laing's Mountain, with former Mountain bassist Richie Scarlet, now on lead guitar, and the bass slot filled in by Mark Mikel, Joe Venti, or Bernt Ek.
+Following the death of Leslie West in December 2020, Laing became the last surviving member of Mountain's classic lineup.
+In 2016, he formed Corky Laing's Mountain, with former Mountain bassist Richie Scarlet, now on lead guitar, and the bass slot was filled in by Mark Mikel, Joe Venti, or Bernt Ek.